knightjdr/cmgo/README.md

 > Subset an NMF basis (prey) matrix to only include preys enriched on in specified compartments.

+### Module name: `nmf-uv`

+* folder `nmf/uv`

+> For all prey genes not used to define an NMF rank, it calculates what
+> proportion are being assigned to a previously known localization.
+UV:
+> unused validation

 ## Organelle comparison

 Modules for comparing cell map compartments.